Austracista

-Austriacista is the term currently used by Spanish historiography to refer to the Spanish supporters of Archduke Charles of Austria as a candidate to the Spanish Crown during the War of the Spanish Succession (1701–1713).
-Bourbon supporters on the other hand supported Philip of Anjou, grandson of Louis XIV.
+Austriacista (/es/) is the term currently used by Spanish historiography to refer to the Spanish supporters of Archduke Charles of Austria as a candidate to the Spanish Crown during the War of the Spanish Succession (1701–1713).
+Bourbon supporters on the other hand supported Philip of Anjou, grandson of Louis XIV of France.
 Although present in Castile and Spanish America, support for the Habsburgs was concentrated in the territories of the Crown of Aragon which included Valencia, Mallorca and the Principality of Catalonia.

 Crown of Aragon

 The states within the Crown of Aragon strongly supported the Habsburg claim due to a belief that Bourbon absolutism threatened local constitutional systems rooted in their fueros, which gave extensive autonomy to local structures within a pluralistic structure of a number of kingdoms under the same crown.

 Earlier tensions between centralists and localists had already spilled over into violent confrontations from the 1590 Alterations of Aragon.
 In the late seventeenth century this was followed by the Reapers' War, the Portuguese Restoration War and the Second Revolt of the Brotherhoods.

 In the Principality of Catalonia especially, Habsburg loyalists were more concerned with the defense of local laws and institutions over dynastic concerns.
 Loyalty to the pàtria (homeland) superseded loyalty to a monarch who violated its constitutions.
 The 1705 Pact of Genoa between England and Catalan envoys mentioned the Catalan Constitutions seventeen times, highlighting their importance.
 A jurist exiled in Vienna summarized: "Catalonia, being free, is subject not to the law of anyone else, but to its own law."

 This constitutionalist vision emphasized a pluralistic monarchy, as noted by Francesc de Castellví in his Historical Narratives:

 "Though all the continent of Spain calls its natives Spaniards, they were and are distinct... in laws, customs, clothing, and languages: Portuguese, Basque, Catalan, and Castilian or Aragonese."